openego/eDisGo/doc/features_in_detail.rst

 threshold voltage.
 The assigned curtailment to the other nodes is directly proportional to the difference of the voltage at the node to the lower voltage threshold.

-It is also possible to change the slope of the per unit curtailment vs per unit voltage characteristic, using the the `differece_scaling` keyword argument.

 .. _curtailment_voltage_characteristic_label:
 .. figure:: images/curtailment_voltage_characteristic.png